 Ensuring quality responses with multi-layered protection

 Conjointly uses the Swiss Cheese model for response quality management, with multiple defensive layers working together to prevent unreliable data from reaching your final results.
+Whether you source respondents through Conjointly or bring your own, you can apply the same multi-layered quality controls, ensuring your data meets the same rigorous standard regardless of where your sample comes from.

 The Swiss Cheese model of quality management